 What VCPE funds can I invest in?

-In order to be eligible to take SIV investment, a VCPE fund must be registered under the Early Stage Venture Capital Limited Partnership (ESVCLP) or Venture Capital Limited Partnership (VCLP) programs, operated by the Department of Industry and Science.
+In order to be eligible to take SIV investment, a VCPE fund must be registered under the Early Stage Venture Capital Limited Partnership (ESVCLP) or Venture Capital Limited Partnership (VCLP) programs, operated by the Department of Industry, Innovation and Science.

-The Department of Industry and Science is responsible for the administration of the Early Stage Venture Capital Limited Partnership (ESVCLP) and Venture Capital Limited Partnership (VCLP) programs.
-Please follow this link to access the Department of Industry and Science’s web pages on ESVCLP and VCLP programs.
+The Department of Industry, Innovation and Science is responsible for the administration of the Early Stage Venture Capital Limited Partnership (ESVCLP) and Venture Capital Limited Partnership (VCLP) programs.
+Please follow this link to access the Department’s web pages on ESVCLP and VCLP programs.
 It contains information on the process for registering funds, eligibility criteria and lists of funds registered under the ESVCLP and VCLP programs.